ZeppeliPuppy/ZeppeliPuppy/README.md

           Easily irriaited
                      agressive
-                             I have a tendcy to get uncomfortable easily.
+                             I have a tendcy to get uncomfortable easily. ꨄ︎ ,,

   ᭝ ᨳଓ ՟﹏﹏﹏﹏